TheOdinProject/curriculum/html_css/v2/foundations/html-foundations/working-with-text.md

 ### Em Element

 The em element makes text italic.
-It also semantically places emphasis on text which again affects things like screen readers.
-To define a emphasised element we wrap text content in a `<em>` tag.
+It also semantically places emphasis on the text which again affects things like screen readers.
+To define an emphasised element we wrap text content in a `<em>` tag.

 To use em on its own: